turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

   action;
 ```

-### Compare permission actions between two roles
+### Compare permission actions between two roles.
-Identify which permission actions and their associated access levels are unique to a specified IAM role, to understand differences in permissions when compared to another specific IAM role.
+Use this query to identify which permission actions and their associated access levels are unique to a specified IAM role, to understand differences in permissions when compared to another specific IAM role.

 ```sql
 with roles as (